-These are the reasons why you should never give your dogs grapes!
+These are the reasons why you should never give your dog grapes!
 Read more to see the list of other deadly fruits and nuts!

-As we dog lovers know, a lot of dogs will eat almost anything, but that does not mean that anything they will gulp down is good for them, even if it looks like it fits in a healthy food group for an animal.
+As we dog lovers know, many dogs will eat almost anything, but that does not mean that anything they will gulp down is good for them, even if it looks like it fits in a healthy food group for an animal.

 What fruits are bad for dogs?

 Dogs should never be given grapes, raisins, figs, avocados, and macadamia nuts.

 Although scientists have not yet identified the substance in these foods that cause some dogs to get sick, these fruit and nuts have all been known to cause sudden, life-threatening illnesses to some dogs, resulting in some of them tragically dying.